Brotherscodes/Cryptocurrencies/README.md

 # Tradeable Cryptocurrencies:

-A table was formed with the `hvplot.table()` function holding all 532 tradable currencies.
+A table was formed with the `hvplot.table()` function holding all 532 tradable cryptocurrencies.

     # create an hv plot table:
     table = clustered_df[